The One That Got Away (American Dad!): Reception

 In its original broadcast on October 5, 2008, "The One That Got Away" was viewed by 6.85 million viewers, according to the Nielsen ratings.
 It finished first in its timeslot, acquiring a 3.5 rating in the 18–49 demographic.
 The episode finished third in total viewership among the shows in the "Animation Domination" lineup on Fox.

 Steve Heisler of The A.V.
 Club enjoyed the Roger story, but criticized the B-story involving the Smiths and Klaus, saying that it "didn't fit with what was going on, and thus distracted from the story."
 However, he praised the episode for being "great, albeit slightly imperfect" and "surprisingly solid" to be a Roger-centric story.
-He gave the episode a B rating, the best grade of the night, beating the Family Guy, King of the Hill and The Simpsons.
+He gave the episode a B rating, the best grade of the night, beating the Family Guy, King of the Hill and The Simpsons episodes that it aired with.
 While reviewing the American Dad!
 Volume 4 DVD set, Thomas Spurlin of DVD Talk, wrote that the episode, alongside "Spring Break-Up" and "Escape from Pearl Bailey", "deliver[s] laughs [...] along with offering bizarrely compelling stories in their compact time."
 Also reviewing the DVD set, Clark Douglas of DVD Verdict deemed the episode to be one of the highlights.